nykevinwong/leetcode-review/interview-prep-notes/javascript-200-questions.md

 ```

 ## Spread operator (ES6)
-Spread operator can decompse an array into mulitple variables representation, and we can use this representation inside another array decalartion, a function call, a new-operator construtor call, or create key-value pairs inside an object decalartion.
+Spread operator can decompse an array into mulitple variables representation, and we can use this representation inside a new array decalartion to operatio array clone opeartion or join operation, a function call, a new-operator construtor call, or create key-value pairs inside an object decalartion.

 ## The arguments object (ES5)